vlizarn/challenge-python-lottery/README.md

 ).bet()

 ```

-The current code executed in the compiler will get length random values for the `lTimesConjunt` and not for the `lTimesStar`.
+The current code executed in the compiler will get the length of the random values for the `lTimesConjunt` and not for the `lTimesStar` parameter.

 ```python